Dr. Dre, Anderson .Paak, Sheila E. Bring ‘California Love’ to FireAid Concert

 “It’s all about love for me tonight.
 Guess what else I’ve got?” he asked as the iconic 1995 single “California Love,” that he recorded with the late Tupac Shakur began to play.

-Dre was joined by Anderson .Paak, who belted out some of the rap lyrics, and Sheila E. on the drums.
+Dre was joined by Anderson .Paak, who belted out some of the rap lyrics, while Sheila E. played the drums.

 Related: Jennifer Hudson Highlights Altadena Resilience Amid LA Fires

-Other artists on the line-up included Stevie Wonder; Earth, Wind & Fire; and Lil Baby.
+Other artists on the evening’s line-up included Stevie Wonder; Earth, Wind & Fire; and Lil Baby.

 No Doubt, Olivia Rodrigo, Peso Pluma, Alanis Morissette, Dawes, Graham Nash, John Fogerty, The Black Crowes, Lady Gaga, and Katy Perry performed as well.